Find out what information & benefits Bromley CAMRA has to offer

 Bromley CAMRA is publishing a series of brief guides to each of these walks, which range in distance from less than a mile to about 4 miles.
 The Bromley Pub Walk Guides will briefly describe the route and terrain, list the pubs/clubs that you can visit, and provide information about public transport.

-The guides for Route Numbers 1 to 18 were published during July/August 2019.
-Further guides are also being prepared and they are being added to the website in phases 2 & 3 of this project, which cover the rest of the Bromley walks and those that cross the border into Kent or Surrey.
+The guides for Route Numbers 1 to 30 were published in 2019.
+Further guides are being prepared and will be added to the website in later phases of this project; these will cover routes which cross the border into Bexley, Kent and Surrey.

 Some suggestions to make longer walks (or ‘crawls’) by linking several of the routes together to make a circular or one way linear walk (Still in preparation)

 For more information about Bromley Pub Walk Guides, or if you have any comments or questions please send an email to firstname.lastname@example.org.

 The Bromley Pub Walks team would welcome assistance in preparing further routes for the walking guides.
 So, if you enjoy walking, visiting pubs and have a few hours to spare, why not join us?
 More information is available here